 How to Visit Québec City's Attractions Without a Car

-- Shuttle: The Old Québec Tours Blue Loop shuttle runs between the tourist information centre across from the Château Frontenac (where you can buy tickets) and the base of the falls.
+- Shuttle: * Not in service for summer 2020 * The Old Québec Tours Blue Loop shuttle runs between the tourist information centre across from the Château Frontenac (where you can buy tickets) and the base of the falls.
 Only in summer.
-May 25 to October 27, 2019.

 - City bus (RTC): Take the 800 Métrobus towards Beauport and get off at “Montmorency” (#3473).
 From there it’s just a few minutes to the suspension bridge at the top of the falls.

 - Bike: For an adventure you won’t forget, take Corridor du Littoral, a fantastic bike path that takes you right to the falls.
 Ask for directions at your bike rental place.
 It’s about 12 km (7.5 miles) one-way from the Old Port.

 Jacques-Cartier National Park